2025–26 Central African general election: Conduct

-Preparations for the 2025 Central African general elections have faced scrutiny regarding institutional readiness and security.
-The National Authority of Elections has worked to finalise voter lists and logistics under difficult conditions, with support from international partners and domestic observer groups.
-The United Nations has called for reforms to strengthen the independence and capacity of electoral institutions, noting that the process is taking place amid fragile security and limited resources.
+Preparations for the election faced scrutiny regarding institutional readiness and security.
+The National Authority of Elections (ANE) worked to finalise voter lists and logistics under difficult conditions, with support from international partners and domestic observer groups.
+The United Nations called for reforms to strengthen the independence and capacity of electoral institutions, noting that the process is taking place amid fragile security and limited resources.

+Campaign

+Campaigning began on 13 December 2025.
+Both Georges Dologuélé and Henri-Marie Dondra accused authorities of hindering their campaign activities through travel restrictions and preventing related events, which was denied by officials of the United Hearts Movement.

 Challenges and criticisms

-Observers and opposition figures have raised concerns about the credibility of the upcoming elections.
+Observers and opposition figures raised concerns about the credibility of the upcoming elections.
 Reports highlight logistical delays, incomplete voter rolls, and the closure of registration centres in conflict-affected areas.
 The 2023 constitutional referendum, which allowed President Touadéra to seek a third term, also drew criticism for being conducted in a restricted political environment.
 Security conditions and limited funding continue to pose challenges that could affect the transparency and inclusiveness of the December 2025 vote.
+In October 2025, the CAR's main opposition bloc, the Republican Bloc for the Defense of the Constitution, said it will boycott the election, citing an unequal political environment.

+Observers

+More than 1,700 local and international observers were accredited to monitor the election.
+The African Union (AU) observer mission sent monitors to three of the CAR's 20 prefectures.
+Bernard Makuza, an AU delegation representative, said that elections were held peacefully except in Haut-Mbomou, and complied with the legal framework in force, which he said was an improvement over the 2016 and 2020 elections.

+Results

+Provisional results announced on 6 January 2026 by the ANE showed that Faustin-Archange Touadéra was re-elected for a third term with 76.15% of the vote.
+Anicet-Georges Dologuélé came second, receiving 14.66% of the vote.
+Former prime minister Henri-Marie Dondra came third, receiving 3.19% of the vote.
+Turnout among registered voters was 52.42%.
+Both Dologuélé and Dondra disputed the results, citing alleged malpractice by the ANE and widespread electoral fraud.
+Dologuélé declared himself the winner of the presidential election and filed a protest before the Constitutional Court on 6 January.
+On 19 January, the Constitutional Court rejected his appeal and officially declared Touadéra as the winner in the presidential race, having won 77.9% of the vote, followed by Dologuélé with 13.1%.

+The runoff for parliamentary and local elections was held on 26 April 2026, but the results of the vote in 70 constituencies have been delayed after staff of the ANE launched a strike protesting against two months of delayed salaries.